Josepher-Echo/Josepher-Echo.github.io/README.md

 ![Image of a cube](/EA1.png)
 ### Phase B -> Evolving a Robot with a fixed Morphology
 In this work a four-leg robot is Created.
 Each leg is made up of two tetrahedrons.
 In addition, the main body of the robot is also a  tetrahedron, of which the bottom face is a square instead of  a triangle.
 To sum up, there are 13 masses and 34 springs in the robot.
-For each spring, its rest length
+For each spring, its rest length follows the formula below.
+$ e = m c^2 $
 ![Image of a series of Robots](/EA2.png)

 ## Welcome to GitHub Pages